Open DDS vs. RTI DDS Software

 - Prototyper – prototype, exercise and test a DDS system.

 - Cloud Discovery Service – deploy DDS in the cloud.

-DDS Implementation Tools
+Tools for DDS Implementation

 You will also want to determine what development tools are available for the DDS implementation you are considering.
 Quite often DDS is used in large inter-connected systems that can be quite complex.
 Having the right tools available to debug these systems is crucial.
 Connext DDS has a complete set of tools that have been designed to meet the needs of our customers, including:

 - Admin Console – view running DDS applications and visualize the data.
 See the participants, topics, writers, and readers including QOS settings and data-types.
 Connection problems are automatically identified.